lujainibrahim/mashups-final/README.md

 ## Concept Generation
 ### Motivation
-Intially, we wanted to investigate the difference in discourse between climate change discussions on Reddit and on the NYT.
+Initially, we wanted to investigate the difference in discourse between climate change discussions on Reddit and on the NYT.
 We intended to analyze the sentiments of randomly generated articles/subreddits from the two platforms under a specific climate change/environmental science topic using a sentiment analysis Node.js library.
 Some of the sentiments would include: positive, negative, excited, doubtful, nervous, and confident.
 The results of this analysis would then be displayed using differently sized and colored bubbles using D3.js.

 Our main motivators for this initial propose and exercise in analyzing the audiences of the two propellers of climate discussions are the following:
 * Investigating the effect of demographic differences in Reddit and NYT readers/users on climate change discourse